mesemus/SoftTablePWM/README.md

 # SoftTablePWM

+## Look at the lowmem branch, same API and lower memory usage

 Arduino Software PWM library for enabling PWM on all pins, supports 'set' and 'fade'.
 The library uses pre-filled tables to minimize CPU overhead in timer invocation.
 Default frequency of the PWM (on 16MHz processor) is 244Hz, might be increased